 11. Procedures to Protect Employee Confidentiality

-The District will maintain confidential records regarding the alcohol and controlled substance testing program.
+The district will maintain confidential records regarding the alcohol and controlled substance testing program.
 Said location will be secured, with restricted access to the information.
 Records will be released to the employee or other person authorized in writing by the employee, upon request.

 12. Testing of Safeguards

-The professional testing services provider hired by the District to administer the alcohol and controlled substance testing program will be required to submit for approval testing procedures that will assure the integrity and confidentiality of the testing program, safeguard the validity of test results, and ensure that those results are attributed to the correct employee.
+The professional testing services provider hired by the district to administer the alcohol and controlled substance testing program will be required to submit for approval testing procedures that will assure the integrity and confidentiality of the testing program, safeguard the validity of test results, and ensure that those results are attributed to the correct employee.

 13. Information on Effects of Alcohol and Controlled Substance Use

-The District will provide alcohol and controlled substance educational materials for all employees.
+The district will provide alcohol and controlled substance educational materials for all employees.
 This information will help to explain the effects of alcohol misuse and controlled substance use on an individual's health, work, and personal life.
 This information will emphasize the signs and symptoms of an alcohol or controlled substance problem, and available methods of intervention when such a problem is suspected.
 Any employee who believes he or she may have an alcohol or controlled substance use problem is encouraged to seek assistance by contacting his or her physician, county or community human services program, or area substance abuse counseling center.

 15. Policy Questions